DIY Walkers from LEGO-scale, to SUV-scale

-Welcome to DIYWalkers!
-My name is Ben Vagle, I'm 17 years old and I've been building mechanical walkers for the past 5 years.
-I started this blog to share what I've learned, and to collaborate with you.
+Welcome to DIYwalkers!
+I'm Ben Vagle, and I've been building mechanical walkers since I was 11 years old.
+I started DIYwalkers to share what I've learned, and to collaborate with you.
 Let's see if we can take walkers to the next level, and more importantly, help to inspire students to learn the skills necessary to design and build these tricky beasts!

-I started by building Klann's amazingly robust Mechanical Spider, Jansen's majestic Strandbeest and our own TrotBot in LEGO, and then was a member of the team that scaled up TrotBot in my garage.
+I started by building Klann's amazingly robust Mechanical Spider, Jansen's majestic Strandbeest and our own TrotBot and Strider in LEGO, and then I was a member of the team that scaled up TrotBot in my garage.

-I'll kick off DIYwalkers with a few posts on Mechanical Walker basics, as well as building instructions for making highly functional LEGO-scale walkers, based on the same principles required for building large walkers.
-I invite you to participate on DIY Walkers, either in the comments on this blog, or if you want to contribute more detailed posts on this site simply email me at Ben@DIYwalkers.com.
+I'll kick off DIYwalkers with a few posts on mechanical walker basics, as well as building instructions for making highly functional LEGO-scale walkers, based on the same principles used for building large walkers.
+I invite you to participate on DIY Walkers by sharing your builds or insights on the blog, or if you want to contribute more detailed posts on this site just send us an email.

 Thanks for your interest!

 Since launching in 2016, DIYwalkers has grown organically as we conducted more experiments and added more builds.
 Here's an overview to help you with navigating the site.

 - Wanna Build This? addresses the question "why build mechanical walkers?" and introduces the 4 major mechanisms explored on DIYwalkers.